Cart 0

 There is a warmth to these letters.
 The worn ink from the old typewriter, the physical space afforded to each neat block of text, the glowing sepia of the paper draws the viewer towards this swarm.
 They read one, then turn to its overlapping brother, then read another, and another until the scale of the issue is kindled inside them.
 Instead of a tsunamic realisation, it is a gradual swelling and churning of an internal tide that will continue to build beyond the bounds of this exhibition.

-Excerpt from exhibition book
+Kate Reeve–Edwards | Excerpt from the exhibition book

-The exhibition encourages us to expand from diminutive objects permeated with a sense of the past to potentially catastrophic future outcomes.
-The past is not utterly behind us, nor is the future merely its unexceptional extension.
-His installation makes palpable the quantity of data points required to understand a truly global and cumulative threat, pressing both in its ubiquity and in its pace.
+...The past is not utterly behind us, nor is the future merely its unexceptional extension.
+[This] installation makes palpable the quantity of data points required to understand a truly global and cumulative threat, pressing both in its ubiquity and in its pace.
 As with the infinitude of tesserae in the mosaics so characteristic of Venice, the combination confronts us and demands our attention as a whole.
 The sea, his objects suggest, variously paint our shores, the tides rising and encroaching on a vast, historical and yet alarmingly accelerating time scale.
 The exhibition makes concrete our need for purposefulness, our need to protect a delicate symbiosis with the planet.

-— Patricia Emison on the Venice Biennale Exhibition
+— Patricia Emison

 Last year was yet another record-breaking year for ocean temperatures, just as this year is set to be, and each coming year for the foreseeable future.
 Oceans rise as they warm, impacting coastlines around the world.
 Venice will undoubtedly be one of the first casualties of rising water.
 The latest IPCC report describes a ‘brief and rapidly closing’ window for action.
 In a world where every fraction of a degree of warming counts, the coming together of many individual actions will make a difference, no matter how insignificant they may seem.
 Like the assembly of this project, it is the small parts that make the whole.